 The table above displays what decisions have been made by panels of the Investigating Committee.
-Of the cases considered by the panels, in the following professions more than half the cases considered have been found to have a case to answer.
+Of the allegations considered by the panels, more than half were found to have a case to answer in the following professions:

-- Biomedical Scientists
+- Biomedical scientists

-- Occupational Therapists
+- Occupational therapists

-- Operating Department Practitioners
+- Operating department practitioners

 - Paramedics

 - Physiotherapists

-- Prosthetists and Orthotists
+- · Prosthetists and orthotists

-- Speech and Language Therapists
+- · Speech and language therapists

-In the case of Operating Department Practitioners, Paramedics and Speech and Language Therapists, there is a higher than normal instance of "case to answer".
-This may be because of the types of allegations received about these three professions.
+In the case of operating department practitioners, paramedics and speech and language therapists, there is a higher than normal instance of 'case to answer'.
+The allegations about these professions have concerned drugs misuse, record keeping and employer concerns about competence.

-Table 2.2: Case to Answer by Complainant
+Table 2.2 Cases to answer by complainant

-Allegation Made by Case to Answer No Case to Answer Further Information
+Complainant Case to answer No case to answer Further information

 Employer 64 13 2

 Police 6 15 2

 Public 6 26 1

 22(6) 19 12 2

-Registrant/Professional 6 4 0
+Registrant/ 6 4 0

+Professional

 Total 101 70 7

 Of the cases considered by the Investigating Panel, there is currently a 58% case to answer rate.
-In 2004-2005 this percentage was 44%.
-We see a higher case to answer rate from cases that are referred to us by the employer and when Council uses its Article 22(6) powers than we do with allegations that are made by the public or which come to our attention via the Notifiable Occupations Scheme.
+In 2004-2005 that percentage was 44%.
+We see a higher case to answer rate from cases that are referred to us by the employer and when Council uses its Article 22(6) powers, than we do with allegations that are made by the public or which come to our attention via the Notifiable Occupations Scheme.

 There may be a number of reasons behind this.
 Complaints made by employers are generally well articulated and have lots of supporting information.
 Employers have also gone through various capability proceedings.
-Complaints from member of the public are sometimes less well articulated and may concern subjects that we cannot deal with.
+Complaints from members of the public are sometimes less well articulated and may concern subjects which are outside of our remit.